Mammy (1930 film): Plot

+The film as it survives now.

 The story deals with the joys and tribulations of a travelling minstrel troupe known as the Merry Meadow Minstrels.
 Al Jolson plays as a blackface endman while Lowell Sherman plays as the interlocutor.
 Hobart Bosworth plays as the owner of the show, while his daughter, played by Lois Moran, serves as Al Jolson's love interest in the picture.
 Sherman's character, however, is also in love with Moran's.
 The show is in a miserable state until Jolson entertains a sheriff and manages to convince him to invest in the show.
 The show becomes very successful thanks to this investment and Jolson is eventually able to visit his mother.
 Some time after he returns, he tells Moran that he loves her and this causes Sherman to become jealous.
 After a heated argument between Jolson and Sherman over Moran, a character played by Mitchell Lewis, who is upset because he was caught cheating at cards, puts real bullets in Jolson's stage gun.
 Since Jolson pretends to shoot Sherman in the minstrel show act, Lewis knows that this will result in Sherman's death and that Jolson will be blamed for the murder.
 After Sherman is shot, Jolson is arrested but manages to escape and take a freight train out of town.
 Eventually, Lewis confesses to the crime and Jolson is thereby proven to be innocent.